FIFA picks 2026 World Cup cities, predicts US `No 1 sport' - WHIZ News

 “The story is always who doesn’t get chosen,” U.S. Soccer Federation President Cindy Parlow Cone said.

-“You are leading the world in many areas,” Infantino said of North America, “the objective must be that you will be leading the world, as well, in the world’s No. 1 sport.”
+“You are leading the world in many areas,” Infantino said about North America, “the objective must be that you will be leading the world, as well, in the world’s No. 1 sport.”

 “I know it was giggles and laughs,” Canada Soccer Association President Victor Montagliani said.
 “He wasn’t joking.”